mdjahidhasan009/SQL/explain_describe.md

 | 1   | SIMPLE      | data  | ref   | fk_user       | fk_user | 5       | user.test | 1     | (null)                   |

 on type you see if an index was used.
-In the column possible_keys you see if the execution plan can choose from diﬀerent indexes of if none exists. key tells you the acutal used index. key_len shows you the size in bytes for one index item.
+In the column possible_keys you see if the execution plan can choose from diﬀerent indexes of if none exists. key tells you the actual used index. key_len shows you the size in bytes for one index item.
 The lower this value is the more index items ﬁt into the same memory size an they can be faster processed. rows shows you the expected number of rows the query needs to scan, the lower the better.